-The Advanced Carpentry Certificate of Achievement is designed to instruct students with hands on building skills and provide participation in all phases of the construction process, including traditional and new building technologies such as high performance building, sustainability and advanced manufacturing of homes.
+The Advanced Carpentry Certificate of Achievement is designed to instruct students with hands-on building skills and provide participation in all phases of the construction process, including traditional and new building technologies such as high-performance building, sustainability, and advanced manufacturing of homes.
 Carpentry students build new houses and/or remodel existing homes.
-Carpentry students can apply the Advanced Carpentry certificate to the Carpentry A.S degree as a portion of work experience needed when applying for a contractor's license or gain specific skills for home improvement.
+Carpentry students can apply for the Advanced Carpentry certificate or the Carpentry A.S degree as a portion of work experience needed when applying for a contractor's license or gain specific skills for home improvement.

-Journey level carpenters, home re-modelers and general contractors.
+Jobs as journey level carpenters, home re-modelers and general contractors.